shubham731-cmd/pdf_question_generator/README.md

 ├── .env # For environment variables (if needed)
 └── README.md
 ```
-.env file consist of unique API key/token, in this project I have used my own Hgging Face API token.
+.env file consist of unique API key/token, in this project I have used my own Hugging Face API token.
 You can use your own.

 ## Dependencies include: